hqm001/mysql-8.0.39/README.md

 ## Bugs and Feature Requests

 MySQL continues to offer numerous optimization opportunities of significant interest.
 If users experience any performance-related issues during actual use, [please open a new issue](https://github.com/advancedmysql/mysql-8.0.39/issues).
-Before submitting a new issue, kindly check for any existing ones.
+Before submitting a new issue, please check for any existing ones.